Story of Kate's Lazy Desert

 Kate's Lazy Desert, here we come!

-Then Monica set to work on procuring the land and arranging the move of the airstreams across the county and setting up all the systems for operation --Don and Megan are our neighbors and new friends who make sure your stay with us at lazy desert is just as special as we intended!
+Then Monica set to work on procuring the land and arranging the move of the airstreams across the country and setting up all the systems for operation.
+Don and Megan are our neighbors and new friends who make sure your stay with us at Kate's Lazy Desert is just as special as we intended!

 Terrain and Weather

-The desert floor beneath the airstreams is blow sand, in reality it's a sand dune, on the subject of sand, please stay on the driveway loop & park only where we have it marked otherwise you will get stuck.
+The desert floor beneath the airstreams is blown sand, in reality it's a sand dune.
+On the subject of sand, please stay on the driveway loop and park only where we have it marked.
+Otherwise you will get stuck.

-We will have a "hobo hottie" which is a burn barrel for keeping the chill off while viewing the amazing stars in the evening.
-We have some wood available for this activity, but suggest you bring an armload of wood from the local gas station or food store in Yucca Valley / Joshua Tree.
+We have an outside fire pit for keeping the chill off while viewing the amazing stars in the evening.
+We suggest you bring an armload of wood from the local gas station or food store in Yucca Valley or Joshua Tree.

 Weather: Summer temperatures soar over 100 degrees Fahrenheit and don't get much below 75 degrees F at night.
-Spring and fall highs run about 85 degrees Fahrenheit and lows around 50 degree F. Winter days reach 60 degrees Fahrenheit with freezing nights.
+Spring and fall highs run about 85 degrees Fahrenheit and lows around 50 degrees F. Winter days reach 60 degrees Fahrenheit with freezing nights.
 By far, the greatest danger in the desert is the weather.
 Due to the high desert environment, it will be blazing hot during the day and temperatures may drop to freezing during the night.
 Do not hike without adequate water.
 One gallon per person per day is the minimum recommended amount.
-Wear hats, sunglasses, sunscreen, dress in layers, good shoes, flip flops or sandals are not a good idea, except in the trailers.
+Wear hats, sunglasses, sunscreen, dress in layers, and good shoes (flip flops or sandals are not a good idea, except in the trailers).
 Take all other precautions when dealing with a desert environment.

-We just installed the above ground swimming pool, so bring your swimming suits & towels.
+We installed an above ground swimming pool, so bring your swim suits and towels.